 To save his brother, Edward sacrifices his right arm and can affix his brother’s soul to a suit of armor.
 With the help of a family friend, Edward receives metal limbs – “automail” – to replace his lost ones.
 With that, Edward vows to search for the Philosopher’s Stone to return the brothers to their original bodies, even if it means becoming a “State Alchemist”, one who uses his/her alchemy for the military.

 2010: Black Butler S2

-In Victorian London, a 12-year-old orphan named Ciel Phantomhive ignores all possible dangers and searches for his parents’ killers with a demonic butler named Sebastian.
+In Victorian London, a 12-year-old orphan named Ciel Phantomhive ignores all possible dangers and searches for those who took his parents’ lives with a demonic butler named Sebastian.

 2011: Hunter x Hunter

-The story follows a young boy named Gon Freecss, who was told all his life that both his parents were dead.
+The story follows a young boy named Gon Freecss, who was told all his life that both his parents were no longer living.
 But when he learns from Kite, an apprentice of his father Ging Freecss, that he is still alive and has since become an accomplished Hunter, Gon leaves his home on Whale Island to take the Hunter Exam to become a Hunter like him.

 2012: Sword Art Online

 Sword Art Online is a Japanese light novel series written by Reki Kawahara and illustrated by ABEC.
 The series takes place in the near future and focuses on protagonist Kazuto “Kirito” Kirigaya and Asuna Yuuki as they play through various virtual reality MMORPG